 A quality review must include a site visit to the premises of the home service provider of the service.
-It may include a site visit to the premises on which the service is provided, for example, where a service is provided by a contractor (such as meal preparation) or the home of a care recipient.
+It may include a site visit to the premises on which the service is provided, for example, where a service is provided by a contractor (such as meal preparation) or the home of an aged care consumer (consumer).
 The occupier of these premises must have consented to entry before the site visit can occur.

-The Commissioner will generally provide the home service with notification of the date or dates of the site visit.
+The Aged Care Quality and Safety Commissioner (Commissioner) will generally provide the home service with notification of the date or dates of the site visit.
 The Rules do not specify the period of notification (previously at least 28 days) in informing a provider of the site visit.

-If the Commissioner considers on reasonable grounds the service is not complying with the standards there is no requirement to provide notification of the date or dates of a site visit.
+If the Commissioner considers on reasonable grounds the service is not complying with the Quality Standards there is no requirement to provide notification of the date or dates of a site visit.

-This has implications for how providers inform aged care consumers and their nominated representatives of the site visit so that they have the opportunity to talk to the quality assessors if they want.
+This has implications for how providers inform consumers and their nominated representatives of the site visit so that they have the opportunity to talk to the quality assessors if they want.

 The provider must take all reasonable steps to use the form of words provided by the Commissioner to tell each consumer and their nominated representatives of the site visit.
 A provider’s ability to inform consumers/representatives will depend on the circumstances, such as the notification period for the site visit, the number of consumers receiving services and the geographic disbursement of those consumers.